-19.1 The Licensing Authority has not passed a resolution under Section 166(1) of the Act which would allow it to grant a Casino licence.
-Any future decision to pass or not pass such a resolution would be made by the Council's Licensing Committee and would need to be endorsed by the full Council, but would only be taken after a full consultation process has been undertaken within its area.

-- 19.2 The Licensing Authority is aware that where a Licensing Authority's area is enabled to grant a Premises Licence for a new style casino, there are likely to be a number of operators which will want to run a casino.
-In such situations the Council will run a competition in line with Regulations and Codes of Practice issued under the Act by the Secretary of State. - 19.3 Conditions may be imposed in relation to betting machine in line with Paragraphs above. - 19.4 Credit facilities are prohibited in casinos; however, this does not prevent the installation of ATMs on the premises, although the Licensing Authority may attach conditions as to the siting of such machines.
+- 19.1 A Casino is defined in Annex C of this policy.
+The Licensing Authority has not passed a resolution under Section 166(1) of the Act which would allow it to grant a Casino licence.
+Any future decision to pass or not pass such a resolution would be made by the Licensing Authority's Licensing Committee and would need to be endorsed by the full Licensing Authority but would only be taken after a full consultation process has been undertaken within its area. - 19.2 The Licensing Authority is aware that where a Licensing Authority's area is enabled to grant a Premises Licence for a new style casino, there are likely to be a number of operators which will want to run a casino.
+In such situations the Licensing Authority will run a competition in line with Regulations and Codes of Practice issued under the Act by the Secretary of State. - 19.3 The Licensing Authority will take account of any conditions applied to an Operating Licence in respect of such premises. - 19.4 Credit facilities are prohibited in casinos; however, this does not prevent the installation of ATMs on the premises, although the Licensing Authority may attach conditions as to the siting of such machines.